-(2) The management expense ratio ("MER") is the sum of all fees and expenses for the stated period, including federal and provincial sales taxes but excluding transaction fees and Preferred share distributions, divided by the average net asset value excluding the Redeemable Preferred Share liability.
+(2) The management expense ratio ("MER") is the sum of all fees and expenses for the stated period, including harmonized sales tax but excluding transaction fees and Preferred share distributions, divided by the average net asset value, excluding the Redeemable Preferred Share liability.
 Generally, the MER increases when the Fund becomes smaller in size due to redemptions.
-The MER for 2014 includes fund extension costs and the special resolution expense.
-The MER for 2014 excluding fund extension costs and the special resolution expense is 2.40%.
-The MER for 2011, 2010 and 2009 includes the warrant offering costs and/or warrant exercise fees.
-The MER for 2011, 2010 and 2009 excluding the warrant offering costs and/or warrant exercise fees is 2.36%, 2.26% and 2.30% respectively.
-The MER, including Preferred share distributions, is 5.27%, 5.37%, 5.31%, 5.52% and 5.48% for 2014, 2013, 2012, 2011 and 2010 respectively.
+The MER for 2015 and 2014 includes fund extension costs/(recovery) and the special resolution expense.
+The MER for 2015 and 2014 excluding fund extension costs/(recovery) and the special resolution expense is 2.92% and 2.33% respectively.
+The MER, including Preferred share distributions, is 5.85%, 5.27%, 5.37%, 5.31% and 5.52% for 2015, 2014, 2013, 2012 and 2011 respectively.
+The MER for 2011 includes warrant exercise fees.
+The MER for 2011 excluding warrant exercise fees is 2.36%.

 (3) Portfolio turnover rate is calculated based on the lesser of purchases or sales of investments, excluding short-term investments, divided by the average value of the portfolio securities.
 The Fund employs an option overlay strategy which can result in higher portfolio turnover by virtue of option exercises, when compared to a conventional equity mutual fund.

 (4) Trading expense ratio represents total commissions expressed as a percentage of the daily average net asset value during the period.